Dealing with Medical Emergencies

 How does the community communicate the emergency plan with the residents and their families?

 We take a multi-channel approach to update families since we can’t guarantee what platforms will be working in an emergency.
-Our comprehensive emergency communications strategy includes a text message program, and updates to our website and social media channels.
+Our comprehensive emergency communications strategy includes a text message program, email, and updates to our website and social media channels.
 These will keep families informed about new developments.
-The Aegis Living website will show an emergency notification section on the homepage that families can refer to for updates when situations occur.

 As a regional provider, Aegis is able to quickly deploy additional resources in the event of an emergency.